 This steam locomotive gained its name from the Northern Pacific Railway due to the fact that to burn the low-grade coal found along the railroad the steamer needed a larger firebox.
 One particular feature that made the 4-8-4 wheel arrangement so successful was its versatility where it was just as capable of pulling a time-sensitive passenger train clipping along at 70+ mph as it was at lugging a heavy freight train over stiff grades.
 This versatility, along with the locomotive being equipped with some of the latest technology, made the Northern Type one of the most successful designs of all time with over 1,000 built for 36 different railroads.
 Perhaps the most well known Northerns to ever operate including the Norfolk & Western’s handsome J Class, Southern Pacific’s Golden States, and New York Central’s Niagaras just to name a few (there were many others).

 The Atchison, Topeka & Santa Fe Railway's (AT&SF) use of 4-8-4 Northerns began in 1927, just a year after the design had originally been developed by the Northern Pacific Railway in 1926.
 The Santa Fe 3751 was the very first 4-8-4 the railroad ever owned, built by the Baldwin Locomotive Works.
 According to Lloyd Stagner of the San Bernardino Railroad Historical Society the AT&SF originally paid $99,713 for the #3751, an amount that would hardly touch maintenance and restoration efforts for such a locomotive in today's money!
 In all, the AT&SF would own fourteen 4-8-4s of its Class 3751, which ranged from road numbers 3751 to 3764.
 These locomotives, all built by Baldwin originally featured 73-inch drivers, boiler pressures of 210 pounds-per-square-inch, and 66,000 pounds of tractive effort.
+As Santa Fe's original 4-8-4, #3751 could produce maximum drawbar horsepower of 3,220 HP at 40 mph.
+Its stated top speed from the manufacturer was 70 mph although it was clocked at 103 mph in 1941, its highest ever speed, after receiving new drivers of 80 inches that year.

 While these early 4-8-4s featured rather low tractive efforts and boiler pressures compared to other railroads' 4-8-4s, the Santa Fe found them to be perfect, particularly after AT&SF 3751 successfully demonstrated its efficiency to a 4-8-2 Mountain along its main line between La Junta, Colorado and Albuquerque, New Mexico.
 There the locomotive, according to Lloyd Stagner, used 19.4% less coal and could handle either 26 heavyweight passenger cars on level track or 15 on a 2% grade.
 These types of savings proved to the Santa Fe that the 4-8-4 was the locomotive of choice to use on its premier passenger trains between L.A. and Chicago, particularly through the rugged New Mexico Division.
 Between 1938 and 1941 the AT&SF purchased 51 more 4-8-4s from Baldwin, which included Classes 3765, 3776, and 2900 (these names derived from the first road number in the series).